Continental AG sees bigger hit from raw materials

-FRANKFURT German auto parts and tire maker Continental AG (CONG.DE) said it now expected to take a bigger hit from soaring prices for raw materials such as synthetic rubber and rare earth.
+FRANKFURT Nov 3 German auto parts and tyre maker Continental AG said it now expected to take a bigger hit from soaring prices for raw materials such as synthetic rubber and rare earth.

 The Hanover-based company said on Thursday that it now sees the burden from raw material costs at more than 900 million euros ($1.2 billion) this year, compared with a previous outlook for about 850 million.